TheGarner/glenforsa-airfield/README.md

 * Added 3x boats onto the Sound of Mull
 * Additional vegetation
 * Watch out for the geese (If anyone knows how I can get these to move, please do let me know)

+# Version Changelog
+v1.1 (Released 2nd Sept 2020)
+* Applied fix to windsocks and reduced/replaced static aircraft with generic static aircraft to improve performance and a workaround for the aircraft duplication issue if you choose the same plane that is parked at the airport.
+If you have the airfield already installed and do not care for these changes then you can ignore this update.